 “We’ve seen change happen first-hand at FAIRR.
 Over the last few years, our investor coalition has engaged with 20 global restaurant chains who had no plans to reduce antibiotics.
 Now all 20 have an antibiotic stewardship policy in place, and the livestock industry has reduced antibiotic use by 40% in 5 years.
 Money talks.
 From pension funds to private equity, we need to make 2020 the Year of Investor Action on AMR.”

 Professor Dame Sally Davies, UK Special Envoy on AMR and former Chief Medical Officer for England said:

 “Through working with other countries, governments and a wide range of stakeholders, the UK has been at the forefront of international efforts to tackle AMR.
-However, addressing AMR is no small task, and one that requires global action.
+However, addressing AMR is no small task and it is one that requires global action.

 “That is why – together with a number of civil society organisations – I am hugely excited to be launching the ‘Investor Year of Action on AMR’, to encourage international investors to take action on AMR.
 With our partners, we will be working to encourage investors to make public commitments for more sustainable investments to help address AMR.”

 “The World Bank believes AMR could cause greater economic damage than the 2008 financial crisis, potentially decreasing global annual GDP by up to 3.8% by 2050.
 If investors fail to take action on antimicrobial resistance, the public health consequences could be catastrophic and entire sectors from food to pharmaceuticals face industry-wide risk.
 The investor year of action on AMR is a timely and important initiative that capital markets cannot afford to ignore.”

 Jayasree Iyer, Executive Director of the Access to Medicine Foundation, said: